Levels of Measurement – Meaning & Examples

 Levels of Measurement – In a Nutshell

-Each classification – or level – helps to make it easier to understand the type of variables in data sets and, therefore, how they can be analyzed.
+Each classification – or level – helps to make it easier to understand the types of variables in data sets and, therefore, how they can be analyzed.

 Definition: Levels of measurement

-For example, this model allows purely numerical data sets (e.g. the height of trees in meters) to be compared to non-numerical data sets (e.g. the day of the year when tree blossom first appears).
+This model allows purely numerical data sets (e.g., the height of trees in meters) to be compared to non-numerical data sets (e.g., the day of the year when tree blossom first appears).

-As mentioned, there are usually four levels of measurement according to the common Stevens definition but other approaches exist, notably a system developed by Frederick Mosteller and John Tukey.2
+As mentioned, there are usually four levels of measurement according to the common Stevens definition but other approaches exist, notably a system developed by Frederick Mosteller and John Tukey.

 Types of measurement levels